cognitedata/oryx/README.md

 The `retry` operator has been deprecated.
 Use [Polly](https://github.com/App-vNext/Polly) instead.
 It might get back in a later release but the observable pattern makes it hard to retry something upstream.

-A `choose` operator have been added.
+A `choose` operator has been added.
 This operator takes a list of HTTP handlers and tries each of them until one of them succeeds.

 ## What is new in Oryx v2